Sick? Hurt? Can't Work?

 The RRB suggests that employees keep an application on hand for use in claiming sickness benefits, and that family members know where the form is kept and how to use it.
 If an employee becomes unable to work because of sickness or injury, the employee should complete the application and then have his or her doctor complete the statement of sickness.
 Employees should note that they must indicate on the application whether they are applying for sickness benefits because they were injured at work or have a work-related illness.
 They must also indicate whether they have filed or expect to file a lawsuit or claim against a third party for personal injury.
 If a claimant receives sickness benefits for an injury or illness for which he or she is paid damages, it is important to be aware that the RRB is entitled to reimbursement of either the amount of the benefits paid for the injury or illness, or the net amount of the settlement, after deducting the claimant’s gross medical, hospital, and legal expenses, whichever is less.

-Claimants are reminded that while claim forms for sickness benefits can be submitted online, applications and statements of sickness must be returned to the RRB by mail.
+Claimants are reminded that while claim forms for sickness benefits can be submitted online, applications must be returned to the RRB by mail.
+Doctors’ statements of sickness can be submitted by mail or fax.
+Faxes must include a cover sheet from the doctor’s office.

 11. Is a claimant’s employer notified each time a biweekly claim for unemployment or sickness benefits is filed?

-The Railroad Unemployment Insurance Act requires the RRB to notify the claimant’s base-year employer each time a claim for benefits is filed, and to give that employer an opportunity to submit information relevant to the claim before the RRB makes an initial determination on the claim.
-In addition, the claimant’s current employer is also notified.
+The Railroad Unemployment Insurance Act requires the RRB to notify the claimant’s base-year employer each time a claim for benefits is filed.
+That employer has the right to submit information relevant to the claim before the RRB makes an initial determination on the claim.
+In addition, if a claimant’s base-year employer is not his or her current employer, the claimant’s current employer is also notified.
 The RRB must also notify the claimant’s base-year employer each time benefits are paid to a claimant.
 The base-year employer may protest the decision to pay benefits.
 Such a protest does not prevent the timely payment of benefits.
-However, a claimant may be required to repay benefits if the employer’s protest is successful.
+However, a claimant may be required to repay benefits if the employer’s protest is ultimately successful.
+The employer also has the right to appeal an unfavorable decision to the RRB’s Bureau of Hearings and Appeals.

 The RRB also conducts checks with other Federal agencies and all 50 States, as well as the District of Columbia and Puerto Rico, to detect fraudulent benefit claims, and it checks with physicians to verify the accuracy of medical statements supporting sickness benefit claims.